Millions couldn’t afford diapers before the pandemic. Now, diaper banks can’t keep up.

 But most advocates say diaper banks need a more sustainable model, one that is less reliant on corporate giving, individual donations and the time-sucking process of grant writing, as evidenced in a year when volunteer and smaller donor aid dried up.
 There needs to be some government funding, they say.

 Help a Mother Out, which got its start in 2009 as a scrappy group of moms with extra diapers to share in California’s Bay Area, was the first in the country to receive public funds, Truong said.
-The 2015 partnership with the city and county of San Francisco allocated TANF funds and, later, SNAP funds for diapers.
+The 2015 partnership with the city and county of San Francisco allocated state funding for diapers.

 Phillip Vander Klay, the National Diaper Bank Network’s director of policy and government affairs, has lobbied Congress to include diaper funding in stimulus aid since the beginning of the pandemic, without success.
 Earlier in February, Sens.
 Chris Murphy (D-Conn.) and Joni Ernst (R-Iowa) introduced the COVID-19 Diaper Assistance Act to devote $200 million through the Social Services Block Grant program for families struggling to afford diapers during the pandemic.
 A bipartisan bill previously failed in the chamber.